NFDI4BIOIMAGE/training/_sources/tags/bioimage_analysis.md

 ## [CORDI 2023] Zarr: A Cloud-Optimized Storage for Interactive Access of Large Arrays

-Josh Moore
+['Josh Moore']

-Licensed Creative Commons Attribution 4.0 International
+Licensed CC-BY-4.0

 For decades, the sharing of large N-dimensional datasets has posed issues across multiple domains.
 Interactively accessing terabyte-scale data has previously required significant server resources to properly prepare cropped or down-sampled representations on the fly.
 Now, a cloud-native chunked format easing this burden has been adopted in the bioimaging domain for standardization.
 The format — Zarr — is potentially of interest for other consortia and sections of NFDI.

-Tags: research data management, bioimage analysis, data science
+Tags: Research Data Management, Bioimage Analysis, Data Science

-Content type: poster
+Content type: Poster

 [https://zenodo.org/doi/10.5281/zenodo.8340247](https://zenodo.org/doi/10.5281/zenodo.8340247)